-Generic Name: bupivacaine hydrochloride
+Generic Name: bupivacaine hydrochloride in dextrose

 Dosage Form: injection, solution

 bupivacaine hydrochloride in dextrose injection, USP